ziphra/long_reads/tools.md

 ## [gnomAD](https://gnomad.broadinstitute.org/)
 The Genome Aggregation Database (gnomAD) is composed of exome and genome sequences from more than 75k genomes collected around the world.
 It is recommended using Hail and [Hail utilities for gnomAD](https://broadinstitute.github.io/gnomad_methods/api_reference/) to work with the data.
+The VEP plugin only allows to get population allele frequency.